Time Cube: Reception

 Ray spoke about Time Cube at the Massachusetts Institute of Technology in January 2002 as part of a student-organized extra-curricular event during the independent activities period.
 He repeated his $10,000 offer for professors to disprove his notions at the event; none attempted it.
 John C. Dvorak wrote in PC Magazine that "Metasites that track crackpot sites often say this is the number one nutty site."
 He also characterized the site's content as "endless blather."
-Asked by Martin Sargent in 2003 how it felt to be an Internet celebrity, Ray stated that it was not a position he wanted, but something he felt he had to do as "no writer or speaker understands the Time Cube."
-Ray also spoke about Time Cube at the Georgia Institute of Technology in April 2005, in a speech in which he attacked the instruction offered by academics.
+When asked by Martin Sargent in 2003 how it felt to be an Internet celebrity, Ray stated that it was not a position he wanted, but something he felt he had to do as "no writer or speaker understands the Time Cube."
+Ray also spoke about Time Cube at the Georgia Institute of Technology in April 2005, delivering a speech in which he attacked the instruction offered by academics.

-A 2004 editorial in The Maine Campus student newspaper remarked upon what it called the site's "subtle little racist ideologies" which culminate in Ray describing racial integration as "destroying all of the races."

-In 2005, Brett Hanover made Above God (also the name of one of Ray's websites which criticized the idea that God exists), a short documentary film about Ray and Time Cube, which won awards for Best Documentary at the Indie Memphis Film Festival and the Atlanta Underground Film Festival.
+In 2005, Brett Hanover made Above God, a short documentary film about Ray and Time Cube.
+The film was likely named after one of Ray's websites, which criticized the idea that God exists.
+Hanover's film won awards for Best Documentary at the Indie Memphis Film Festival and the Atlanta Underground Film Festival.

-Cultural impact
+In popular culture

-Christopher Bowes has stated he was inspired to write the song "To the End of the World" with the pirate metal band Alestorm after learning of the Time Cube.
-The song makes multiple references to the cube, and a supposed coverup of "the true nature of time", and was included in their 2017 album No Grave But the Sea.
+The song "To the End of the World" on Alestorm's 2017 album No Grave But the Sea makes several references to the Time Cube concept.

-The Boston rock-n-roll band of MIT graduates, Honest Bob & the Factory-to-Dealer Incentives, released a song called "Time Cube" on their 2004 album "Second & Eighteen."
-The song's lyrics are inspired by, if not direct quotes from, Ray's website.